fishsizeproject/CPUEcourse/index.md

 GitHub account to post on this discussion group, but creating a GitHub account is easy and useful anyway.

-The course is led by Carl Smith (Nature Research Centre, Lithuania and University of Lodz, Poland) with an extensive expertise in statistical analyses and teaching.
-Additional teaching support is provided by Asta Audzijonyte (Nature Research Centre, Lithuania & University of Tasmania, Australia), Catarina Silva (Nature Research Centre) and Eglė Jakubavičiūtė (Nature Research Centre).
+The course is led by Dr Carl Smith (Nature Research Centre, Lithuania and University of Lodz, Poland) with an extensive expertise in statistical analyses and teaching.
+Additional teaching support is provided by Dr Asta Audzijonyte (Nature Research Centre, Lithuania & University of Tasmania, Australia), Dr Catarina Silva (Nature Research Centre) and Dr Eglė Jakubavičiūtė (Nature Research Centre).

 <br/>